This page contains affiliate links. Please read our disclosure for more info.

 With a UNESCO World Heritage ancient centre, lush rice paddies, and scenic beaches, Hoi An was a pleasant place to base ourselves for a few months.
 It was a quieter alternative to the more popular digital nomad hub Saigon, and we found it an affordable place to live.

 We lived in Hoi An for two and a half months from February to April 2016.
-As always we track our expenses in our travel budgeting app Trail Wallet, which I used to calculate our monthly expenses in USD for two people:
+These are our monthly expenses in USD for two people:

 |Monthly Expenses in Hoi An|